noi-techpark/opendatahub-bdp-collectors/README.md

 [![REUSE Compliance](https://github.com/noi-techpark/bdp-commons/actions/workflows/reuse.yml/badge.svg)](https://github.com/noi-techpark/odh-docs/wiki/REUSE#badges)

-The Open Data Hub Mobility Data Collectors, historically called also Big Data Platform data collectors, and also data providers where contained in this repo, therefore it is called common.

-This repository contains the source code of all data collectors, that are Java workers that connect to a remote data pool, such as an API, MQTT broker, FTP server or their like, and download data, aggregate and enriches that, and finally send it to the [Big Data Platform
+This repository contains the source code of all timeseries data collectors, that are Java workers that connect to a remote data pool, such as an API, MQTT broker, FTP server or their like, and download data, aggregate and enriches that, and finally send it to the [Big Data Platform